jump to navigation

 Everyone Wants a Piece of Tozer

-Tozer was a mystic and endorsed Christian mystics - It’s baffling that so many Christian leaders who will pummel anyone who espouses Christian mysticism today give Tozer a complete pass as if he never once quoted Meister Ekhart, St. John of the Cross, or The Cloud of Unknowing.
+Tozer was a proponent of Christian mysticism.
+It’s baffling that so many Christian leaders who will pummel anyone who espouses Christian mysticism today give Tozer a complete pass as if he never once quoted Meister Eckhart, St. John of the Cross, or The Cloud of Unknowing.

-Frankly, it startles me that Tozer that is universally acclaimed by Evangelicals, yet most of them reject large swaths of his preaching and teaching.
+Frankly, it startles me that Tozer is almost universally acclaimed by Evangelicals, yet most of them reject the foundational ideas he espoused in his preaching and teaching.
 Given that so many other preachers and teachers are routinely castigated in the blogosphere for even straying slightly from what is approved, why does Tozer, a man who preached a Christianity so unlike what so many others approve of today, get let off the heretic hook?

 If you’ve never read Tozer, I say, Stock up!
 Start with The Knowledge of the Holy.
 There’s more truth in one of his books than any hundred teachings out there on the Web.
 Having said that, you can find Tozer’s teachings and sayings all over the Web—just Google “AW Tozer”.
 I would encourage you to do so.